TherryHilaire/TherryHilaire/README.md

 - ***Programming Language***

-  * Familiar with **C**.
-Learning **Rust**.
+  * Familiar with **Rust**.
+Learning **Bevy**.

 - ***Current Project***

-  * Building a programming language.
+  * I stopped because of school.

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using emacs under Arch Linux.
+Daily using NeoVim under Arch Linux.
 Planning on switching to Fedora 37 when the Iso is released.

 - ***Work Experience***